(Polysomnogram; Overnight Sleep Study; Rapid Eye Movement Studies)

 - Do not drink alcohol or caffeinated beverages or take any sleeping aids before the test.

-- Bring any medicines you are taking.
-When making the appointment for the sleep study, ask if you should keep taking your medicines in the days before the test.
+- Bring any medications you are taking.
+When making the appointment for the sleep study, ask if you should keep taking your medications in the days before the test.

 - Bring comfortable pajamas and a bathrobe to wear.

 |Copyright © Nucleus Medical Media, Inc.|